liorSela/automation-template/README.md

 | server-side\tests\api_tests | location of all generated test files |
 | server-side\tests\api_tests\services | location of all generated services files |

-## Debugging
----
-To debug your addon in `Visual Studio Code`, press `F5` or `Run->Start Debugging`.
-You can then checkout your *API* at http://localhost:4600/tests/run.
-Be sure to supply a JWT for it to work.

 ## Publishing
 ---